Skip to content

 Web RUM SDK

-Under the default configuration, the Guance RUM SDK writes two types of Cookies into the monitored application to achieve session identification and user identification functions:
+Under default configuration, the Guance RUM SDK writes two types of Cookies into the monitored application to achieve session identification and user identification functions:

-2. Cookies prefixed with _gc_usr_: Used to store user identification information, used to continuously identify the same end user across different access sessions.
+2. Cookies prefixed with _gc_usr_: Used to store user identification information, used to continuously identify the same end-user across different access sessions.

 The aforementioned Cookies do not contain the user's real identity information and are only used for session management and anonymous user identification in monitoring data.